psliwa/PHPPdf/README.markdown

 * bookmark - create bookmark with given title associated with the tag
 * note - create sticky note associated with tag
 * dump - allowed values: true or false.
 Create sticky note with debug informations (attributes, position etc.)
+* rotate - angle of element rotation.
+This attribute isn't fully implemented, works corectly for watermarks (see "Watermarks" section).
+Possible values: XXdeg (in degrees), XX (in radians), diagonally, -diagonally.
+* alpha - possible values: from 0 to 1.
+Transparency for element and his children.

 Complex attributes
 ------------------